alexZajac/react-native-skeleton-content/PULL_REQUEST_TEMPLATE.md

 Hello there! 👋
-Please follow the steps below to tell us about your contribution.
+Please follow the steps below to tell us about your contribution:

 1. Copy the correct template for your contribution
   - 🐛 Are you fixing a bug?
 Copy the template from [there](https://gist.github.com/alexZajac/d82e0ed1d75cc6b06bc747d1b00aafca)